TLJB/Masterarbeit-Codebase/mainpage.md

 ## Goals of this work

-- [ ] Implementation of a FEM Code suited to the usage of interface elements
+- [X] Implementation of a FEM Code suited to the usage of interface elements
-- [ ] Implementation of a library of interface elements with different material models
+- [X] Implementation of a library of interface elements with different material models
   - [X] Spring like interface
   - [X] Damaged Fiber Model interface
   - [ ] Elastoplastic fiber model
+  - [X] Generalised Interface Element